 3. N. Wainstein, T. Tsabari, Y. Goldin, and S. Kvatinsky, “A Dual-Band CMOS Low-Noise Amplifier using Memristor-Based Tunable Inductors,” IEEE Computer Society Annual Symposium on VLSI (ISVLSI), May 2019.

-- N. Wainstein and S. Kvatinsky.
-“An RF Memristor Model and Memristive Single-Pole Double-Throw Switches,” IEEE International Symposium on Circuits and Systems (ISCAS) Proceedings, May 2017.
+4. N. Wainstein and S. Kvatinsky, “An RF Memristor Model and Memristive Single-Pole Double-Throw Switches,” IEEE International Symposium on Circuits and Systems (ISCAS), May 2017.

-- N. Wainstein, S. Kvatinsky.
+6. N. Wainstein, S. Kvatinsky.
 “RF Memristor Modeling,” International Conference on Memristive Materials, Devices & Systems (MEMRISYS), Athens, Greece, April 2017.

-- M. González, J. Schandy, N. Wainstein, L. Barboni, A. Gomez, C. Croce.
-“Wireless image-sensor network application for population monitoring of lepidopterous insect pest (moths) in fruit crops,” IEEE International Instrumentation and Measurement Technology Conference (I2MTC) Proceedings, May 2014.
+7. M. Gonzalez, J. Schandy, N. Wainstein, L. Barboni, A. Gomez, C. Croce, “Wireless image-sensor network application for population monitoring of lepidopterous insect pest (moths) in fruit crops,” IEEE International Instrumentation and Measurement Technology Conference (I2MTC) Proceedings, May 2014.

-- M. González, J. Schandy, N. Wainstein, M. Beltran, N. Martínez, L. Barboni, A. Gómez.
-“A Wireless Sensor Network Application with Distributed Processing in the Compressed Domain,” Activity Monitoring by Multiple Distributed Sensing (AMMDS), August 2014.
+8. M. Gonzalez, J. Schandy, N. Wainstein, M. Beltran, N. Martinez, L. Barboni, A. Gomez, “A Wireless Sensor Network Application with Distributed Processing in the Compressed Domain,” Second International Workshop on Activity Monitoring by Multiple Distributed Sensing (AMMDS), July 2014.